zuhaibimtiaz/ZBAppRouter/README.md

 # ZBNavigationStack

-A flexible and type-safe navigation stack solution for SwiftUI applications. `ZBNavigationStack` provides a protocol-based routing system with support for custom navigation actions, type-erased routes, and result handling.
+A flexible and type-safe navigation stack solution for SwiftUI applications. `ZBNavigationStack` provides a protocol-based routing system with support for custom navigation actions, type-erased routes, result handling, and advanced UI features like toasts (snackbars), alerts, and sheets.

 ## Features
 - **Type-Safe Routing**: Define routes using the `ZBRoutable` protocol.
 - **Custom Navigation**: Push, pop, replace, and navigate with advanced control (e.g., `offUntil`, `toWithResult`).
 - **Result Handling**: Pass data back when navigating back.
 - **SwiftUI Integration**: Built with SwiftUI's `NavigationStack` and environment values.
-- **Thread Safety**: Uses `Sendable` for concurrency safety.
+- **Thread Safety**: Uses `Sendable` for concurrency safety in Swift 6.
+- **UI Enhancements**: Supports toasts (snackbars), alerts, and sheets for rich user feedback and modals.

 ## Requirements
 - iOS 16.0+ / macOS 13.0+ / tvOS 16.0+ / watchOS 9.0+